Ian2020/monica_reminder/README.md

 **LOGDIR=/PATH|-** Set a path for where monica-reminder should log or to use stdout use `-`.
-Default is `/var/www/html/storage/logs` which is correct for Docker instances.
+Default is `/var/www/html/storage/logs` which is correct for the official Docker container.
 Monica-reminder will create a log file for each run postfixed with a timestamp.

 **LOGROTATEDAY=10** Monica-reminder will rotate its own logs deleting those older than the number of days specified here.
 Default is 10 days.

-**DATA_HOME=/PATH** Base path for monica-reminder to save its state (default=`/var/www/html/storage`).
+**DATA_HOME=/PATH** Base path for monica-reminder to save its state.
+The default is `/var/www/html/storage` which is correct for the official Docker container.
 It will create a dir inside this dir called `monica_reminder_data` and simply touch a file for each reminder, user and reminder date it has seen.
 This prevents monica-reminder repeating itself.

 ## How it Works